Lo-GR/Mr.RobogerFan/README.md

 * **JavaScript**

 ## _Description_
 This web application will take a number provided and show every number from 0 to the given number.
-In addition, the application will
+In addition, the application will replace any numbers that include a 1, 2, or 3 with Beep, Boop, or "Won't you be my neighbor" respectively.
+It includes a very friendly dancing robot friend.

+This is a practice project for Looping and Array manipulation for a class at Epicodus.

 ## _Setup/Installation_